ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 #### 2. Creation of a Hidden Markov Model
 Another key measure of success was hub performance over time.

 To assist with this measure we worked on a [Hidden Markov Model](https://en.wikipedia.org/wiki/Hidden_Markov_model) (HMM), which would enable the oganisation to compare a single hub to itself over time, predicting a hub's performance based on its own past behaviour.
-For example, comparing the a hub's activities to the number of its participants, to see if we can use activities to predict attendance as a measurement of performance.
+For example, comparing a hub's sequence of activities to its number of participants, to see if we can use activities to predict attendance as a measurement of performance.

 ### Data Considerations